This annual list of the best miscellaneous retail franchises was revised and updated on August 5, 2021.

 It claims to be the largest independent rent-to-own company in the United States (Buddy’s main competitor, Rent-A-Center, is a publicly-traded company).
 The company’s “lifetime reinstatement program” means customers never lose a dollar they’ve invested in rentals from Buddy’s.

-This company is currently ranked #190 on Entrepreneur magazine’s Franchise 500 list, so although it’s a smaller chain than Rent-A-Center, it seems to have more growth momentum at this time.
-Founded in 1965 but franchising only since 2007, the number of locations currently stands at 304, of which 37 are company-owned and two are located outside the U.S.
+Founded in 1965 but franchising only since 2007, the number of locations has held relatively steady for the past several years and currently stands at a total of 291, of which 92 are company-owned and two are located outside the US.

 HobbyTown got its start back in 1969 when husband-and-wife team Merlin and Mary Hayes started a hobby shop in Lincoln, Nebraska.
 Teaming up with Thomas Walla, they bought a competitor’s store and eventually started franchising the HobbyTown concept.